syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Axis line width in pixel**

-The `AxisLineWidthUnit` is set as pixel, the axis line will be rendered based on the provided logical pixel values in `AxisLineWidth`.
+If the `AxisLineWidthUnit` is set as pixel, then the axis line will be rendered based on the provided logical pixel values in `AxisLineWidth`.

 {% tabs %}